Pupwiz/EmbyArr-DebServer/README.md

 1st off I am no coder or even programmer.
-Most if not all code is pulled from somewhere off the net from help sites or examples from other comunitties.
+Most, if not all code is pulled from somewhere off the net from help sites or examples from other comunitties.
 I was also intrested in keeping things as small as possible so the debian server gets only whats need to install the rest so if security is a problem you need to address these on your own.

 That being said feel free to make suggestions for improvements or better way to code something being done, I sometimes take the simple way around a problem. (not always the best)